antonyoung/Validators/README.md

 ### Description

-As a simple and fast European postal code and as a iban validator with simplistic formatters.
+As a simple but as engine as a fast European postal code or as a iban validator with simplistic formatters.
-Could be easily extended to add countries around the world or to have different types of formatting.
+What could be easily extended to add additional countries around the world or to have different types of formatting.

+**Technical:**
-Technical: As validation regular expressions are used with group names.
+As engine regular expressions are used with captured group names, for validation, formatting and sanity check ( iban.)
-For formatting the match groups in the regular expression are used.
-All countries with space or with hyphen or without prefix ( IBAN.)
-Are all validated correctly, and will be automatically formatted in the correctly in case off with space, hyphen or prefix.
+All countries as validation space or with hyphen or without prefix Are all validated correctly, and will be automatically formatted in the Correct standardisation format in case off with space, hyphen or prefix.
-With one exception Finland has two prefixes FI- / AX- without prefix FI- is choosen as default.
+There's one exception as postal code prefix Finland has two prefixes FI- / AX- without prefix FI- is choosen as default.
-Default country as expected is for now The Netherlands.
+Default country as for now is Netherlands.
+This can be easily defaulted as one liner change in concerned Validator classes.

+**Note:**
-**Note:** - it does not validate, if it's an existing postal code or iban!
+Validator engine does not validate, if it's an existing postal code or iban!
+It only validates as according rules for given country.

+**References:**
 Used the following website [publications.europa.eu](http://publications.europa.eu/code/en/en-390105.htm), as postal code rules and as guide lines in Europe.
 Source code works for all European countries as given on this website.
 Not sure how valid the regular expressions are for the Alpha Numeric postal codes for the countires Ireland and UK?